Punnag2307/factor-model-tearsheet/README.md

 Long-short portfolios are constructed within each market independently.

 **Known limitations:**
-- Universe is a curated sample (172 US, 155 India) — not full index membership with proper inclusion/exclusion rules
+- Universe is a curated sample (172 US, 155 India) : not full index membership with proper inclusion/exclusion rules
-- Fundamental data from yfinance has quality gaps for smaller Indian companies — "NM" shown where unavailable
+- Fundamental data from yfinance has quality gaps for smaller Indian companies : "NM" shown where unavailable
-- Backtest period (2 years) is short for factor research — 5-10 years is standard for robust conclusions
+- Backtest period (2 years) is short for factor research :
+  5-10 years is standard for robust conclusions
-- No benchmark hedging on the short book — pure long-short, not market-neutral
+- No benchmark hedging on the short book : pure long-short, not market-neutral

 ## What I learned

-The most interesting engineering decision was enforcing strict data separation between the factor scoring step and the backtest loop — it's easy to accidentally use future information when computing signals on historical data.
+The most interesting engineering decision was enforcing strict data separation between the factor scoring step and the backtest loop, it's easy to accidentally use future information when computing signals on historical data.
 The second interesting problem was cross-market normalization: you can't z-score Indian and US stocks together because INR/USD differences make raw fundamentals incomparable, but relative rankings within each market are valid.

-The research finding — that factor spreads can be statistically strong (+1.65σ momentum spread) while the strategy loses money — is a useful reminder that signal strength and P&L are different things.
+The research finding- that factor spreads can be statistically strong (+1.65σ momentum spread) while the strategy loses money, is a useful reminder that signal strength and P&L are different things.
 A factor that correctly ranks stocks doesn't automatically produce alpha if the macro environment systematically favors the